princebansal7/k8s-demos/node-db-mimic-ingress/README.md

     ```

 - Issues:
-  - in local cluster everything is working fine, getting expected response but when added `A` record with Load Balancer's external IP, requests were not working.
+  - in local cluster everything is working fine, getting expected response but when added `A` record with Load Balancer's external IP, requests were not working. **[FIXED] - was sending https request instead http, SSL termination not set**